Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 inet6
 inet6 alias fd00:AAAA:BBBB:CCCC::1/64  # ULA alias for LAN interface (Create your own.)
 ```
-- `inet 192.168.1.1 255.255.255.0 192.168.1.255`:
-  Assigns a static IPv4 address to the interface, using a standard /24 subnet.
+- `inet 192.168.1.1 255.255.255.0 192.168.1.255`:  Assigns a static IPv4 address to the interface, using a standard /24 subnet.
 Devices on the LAN will use this as their IPv4 gateway.

-- `inet6`:
-  Enables IPv6 processing on the LAN interface without assigning a static IPv6 address.
+- `inet6`:  Enables IPv6 processing on the LAN interface.
 This will allow `dhcp6leased` to assign a Global Unicast Address (GUA) later.
+Recall our `dhcp6leased.conf`;
+-- `request prefix delegation on ix1 for { ix0/64 }`
+-- So, `dhcp6leased` is now configured and ready to request a prefix on our WAN interface and assign it, and a GUA within its subnet, to the LAN interface.

-- `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:
-  Assigns a stable Unique Local Address (ULA) to the LAN interface.
-For use with internal-only services (like unbound or NTP), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.
+- `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:  Assigns a stable Unique Local Address (ULA) to the LAN interface.
+For use with internal-only services (like DNS via `unbound`), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.

 This simple setup ensures:
 - Dual-stack (IPv4 + IPv6) support on the LAN
 - A fixed local IPv6 address for internal services (via ULA)

 ### `/etc/hostname.ix1` (WAN) should *probably* be configured during install:  (IPv4/IPv6)